religion mythology archaeology history

 matter floating in an endless ocean of space?
 Indeed, does the cosmos give a fig about the pope?

-On the one hand, since there are infinite worlds in the eye of a shrimp, one could
+On the one hand, since there are infinite worlds in the eye of a shrimp, one could say that even

-are perceived as "godmen" or "godwomen."
+as "godmen" or "godwomen."
 No one is that big; nobody matters that much.

 "No one is that big; nobody matters that